oneandyvan/CEW/README.md

 In the repo directory is the source code and installation files:

-Docker Compose file, "docker-compose.yml" inside contains information for the database to create container with prerequisite technologies and set up pathing.
+Docker Compose file, **docker-compose.yml** inside contains information for the database to create container with prerequisite technologies and set up pathing.
 This includes Apache, MySQL database, and phpMyAdmin images to be installed for the container.

-Dockerfile is included in same directory that builds with MySQLi extension
+**Dockerfile** is included in same directory that builds with MySQLi extension

 To build the container:
-docker-compose build
+`docker-compose build`

 To start the container:
-docker-compose up -d
+`docker-compose up -d`

-db.sql file is the schema that can be imported
+**db.sql** file is the schema that can be imported